 A standing stone near the road just near the Tingwall loch which has a little mound on it.
 This is where the Ting, the thing, the law assembly for Shetland, was held by the Vikings but excavations suggest nothing much remains.
 Later the Ting was held in the church nearby.
 Until the 18th century there were said to be large stones there on which the people sat.
 Not impossible.
 Stones, sometimes prehistoric ones, were used as assembly points (see the Kiftsgate Stone in Gloucestershire, a moot stone) or stones used for crowning kings (the stone of Scoon or the King Stone in Kingston).
 The record is here.

-This is the Stonehenge of the Shetlands – an exceptionally large Neolithic house, easily twice as big as some of the neolithic oval houses nearby (see photo on the right).
+This is the Stonehenge of the Shetlands – an exceptionally large Neolithic house, easily twice as big as some of the neolithic oval houses nearby (see photo on the above right).
+A temple it isn’t!
 We know it was probably roofed because there are two post holes in the centre of the building.
-As Shetland is, and presumably was, almost without trees, these holes may have held tree trunks that washed up on the shoreland.
+As Shetland is, and presumably was, almost without trees, these holes presumably held tree trunks that washed up on the shoreland.
 Pottery from here suggests it was in use from the late Neolithic through the Bronze Age.
 Number 18 in Prehistoric and Viking Shetland.

 The photo to the right show standing stones to the south of the main monument.
 Calder, the original excavator, suggest they are “all that is left of a complete circle or oval that may have surrounded the building.”
 With modern excavation techniques this might be established.